w3f/w3f-education/docs/Substrate/section2/substrate-pallets.md

 - `pallet_balances` - The Balances pallet provides account and balance functionality.
 - `pallet_system` - The System pallet provides low-level access to core types and cross-cutting utilities.
 It is the base layer for other pallets interacting with the Substrate framework components.
 - `pallet_referenda` - The Referenda pallet handles the administration of general stakeholder voting.
-This pallet is what drives Polkadot and Kusama's on-chain governance, OpenGov.
+This pallet along with other pallets like `pallet_conviction_voting` drives Polkadot OpenGov - the next generation of decentralized on-chain governance.

 To view all pallets included with FRAME, look at the [repository on GitHub](https://github.com/paritytech/substrate/tree/master/frame).